top of page

 A parable about the benefits of journaling.

 I’ll tell you.
-Wet, damp, and scary.
+You'd feel wet, damp, and scared.

 Getting out is more challenging, as those walls that drip with water are also as slippery as the ice rink deliberately polished before the spectators arrive.
 They are also as mischievous as Trolls from various fairy tales.
-You think they are helping and supporting you, but nope, they are setting you stumbling down, laughing in your face as you meet the wet, mushy floor of your regrets.
+You think they are helping and supporting you, but nope, they are tripping you, sending you stumbling down, laughing in your face as you meet the wet, mushy floor of your regrets.

-You think you put your foot on a solid surface; you rejoice and celebrate your cleverness and resourcefulness.
+You think you put your foot on a solid ground; you rejoice and celebrate your cleverness and resourcefulness.
 And the next thing you know, your arms and bottom are glued to the wall of despair and overwhelm.

 Tread ever so carefully, emptying your negative emotions, drip by drip, while clasping that solid yet slippery rope.
 Use black ink or pink or yellow, it does not really matter.
-But make sure you empty yourself out just like you would a bag after a trip abroad.
+But make sure you empty yourself out just like you would a suitcase after a trip abroad.
 Do it slowly and careful not to spook whatever is lurking inside.

 Until the next time.

-But enjoy the calming voice of reassurance - "you’ve conquered it once, so you’ll conquer it again".
+But enjoy the calming voice of reassurance: 'You’ve conquered it once, so you’ll conquer it again.'

 bottom of page